-Michael is the deputy editor of The West Australian and Head of Digital Content for Seven West Media (WA).
+Michael is the editor of The Sunday Times.
+He was formerly the deputy editor, The West Australian and Head of Digital Content for Seven West Media (WA).
 Michael is a past Walkley winner for Best News Report (2006) when he exposed the speeding fraud case of former Federal Court Judge Marcus Einfeld for The Daily Telegraph with Viva Goldner.
 He worked for major car news organisations in Sydney, New York and London before moving to Perth with his wife, journalist Nicolette Casella, in 2010.

 He was the Olympics Editor for The Daily Telegraph for Sydney 2000.
 Michael was then appointed New York Bureau Chief for News Ltd. This included reporting and co-ordinating the company’s extensive coverage of the September 11 terrorist attacks.
 Before moving to The West, Michael was editor of The Saturday Daily Telegraph during a period sustained circulation growth.
 His move to Perth coincided with West Australian Newspapers taking over the Seven Network.
 This has led to one of the most exciting transformations in Australian media.

 Michael has played a key role in the development of Australia’s first major integrated newsroom for TV, newspaper and digital.
 The Seven West Media WA newsroom produces The West Australian newspaper six days a week, two live top-rating news bulletins for 7 News Perth, the Today Tonight current affairs show and a series of websites which have experienced a massive surge in short-form video streams because of the integrated newsroom.

 The founding editor of the local edition, he leads a growing editorial team publishing impactful news reporting, entertaining buzz content, viral videos, and the most shared memes in Australia.